bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :query string operation: One of the three supported operations of a transaction: ``GENESIS``, ``CREATE``, ``TRANSFER``.

    :query string asset_id: asset ID.

-   :statuscode 404: BigchainDB does not expose this endpoint.

 .. http:get:: /transactions?fulfilled=false&public_keys={public_keys}